- 2 Minutes to read

 Reset network settings

 As a last resort, we suggest resetting your device's network settings.
 This clears cached routing, cached DNS records, saved WiFi connections and settings made by networking programs like web browsers, email clients, and VPNs.
 In order to do that on a Windows device, you can follow our separate guide.

 At the moment, NordLayer does not support the IPv6 protocol.
 Having IPv6 enabled on your network might make it complicated to connect to our servers in some situations.
 That's why we always recommend disabling it for all of our customers to improve the overall connectivity experience.
-Check out this article to learn how to disable IPv6 on a Windows 7 device, and this article to learn how to disable IPv6 on Windows 8 or higher.
+Check out this article to learn how to disable IPv6 on a Windows 7 device, or this article to learn how to disable IPv6 on Windows 8 or higher.

 Update or reinstall the application